Obligations for employers and workers

 Who is actually required to provide PPE?
 Who selects it and according to what criteria?
 Who is responsible for its cleaning and storage?
 Answers to these questions can be found in the "Ordinance on Safety and Health Protection when Using Personal Protective Equipment at Work" (PPE Usage Ordinance; PSA-BV).

 The PPE Usage Ordinance - or PSA-BV for short - of 20 December 1996 implements the European "Directive 89/656/EEC on the minimum health and safety requirements for the use by workers of personal protective equipment at the workplace" into German law.
 It regulates the

 by the employer in all areas of work.
 In addition, it requires the employer to train workers on the handling of PPE.
 The PPE Usage Ordinance does not apply in workplaces that are subject to the Federal Mining Act (BBergG).

-The employer's statutory duty to provide PPE stems from the Safety and Health at Work Act (ArbSchG).
+The employer's statutory duty to provide PPE stems from the Safety and Health at Work Act (Arbeitsschutzgesetz, ArbSchG).
 PPE constitutes a measure pursuant to Section 3 of this Act, which obliges the employer to take all necessary measures of occupational safety and health.
-In doing so, the employer must take account of all circumstances that influence the safety and health of workers at work.
-The employer decides which measures are necessary for this based on the risk assessment (Section 5, ArbSchG).
-As part of this process, they must first examine all technical and organisational measures.
-Only when these options are exhausted must the employer implement individual protective measures, which also include PPE.
+In doing so, the employer must take account of all circumstances that influence the safety and health of employees at work.
+The employer decides upon the necessary measures for this based on the risk assessment (Section 5, ArbSchG).
+As part of this process, he/she must first examine all technical and organisational measures.
+Only after these options are exhausted must the employer take individual protective measures, which also include PPE.